qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 In the |paletted| :guilabel:`Classification` rendering, the point cloud is shown differentiated by color on the basis of an attribute.
 Any type of attribute can be used (numeric, string, ...).
-Point cloud data often includes a field called :guilabel:`Classification`.
+Point cloud data often includes a field called ``Classification``.
 This usually contains data determined automatically by post-processing, e.g. about vegetation.
 With :guilabel:`Attribute` you can select the field from the attribute table that will be used for the classification.
 By default, QGIS uses the definitions of